Market Insights

 Marine Bunker Fuel Regulatory Environment

-In the ECA zones, when the new regulation took effect on 1 January 2015, the maximum permitted sulfur content in marine fuel fell from 1.0 percent by weight to 0.1 percent.
+In the ECA zones, when the new regulation took effect on 1 January 2015, marine fuel’s maximum permitted sulfur content fell from 1.0 percent by weight to 0.1 percent.
 Few modifications had been made to ships to address this specification change.
-There are various options for the decrease in allowable sulphur emissions to be achieved.
+There are various options for achieving a decrease in allowable sulphur emissions.

 Growth prospects

-In addition to the general growth opportunities that have been opened up by regulatory changes, there are some discrete areas of activity relating to the use of methanol as a marine fuel.
+In addition to the general growth opportunities that regulatory changes have opened up, there are some discrete areas of activity relating to using methanol as a marine fuel.
 We have Methanol producers burning their own cargo as fuel and Large shipowners making a commitment to methanol as a fuel.

 Conclusions

-Given the environmental challenges facing the shipping industry to lower exhaust emissions of sulphur in particular, there will undoubtedly be far-reaching changes in the mix of bunker fuels to meet international and local emission requirements.
+Given the environmental challenges facing the shipping industry, particularly lowering exhaust emissions of sulphur, there will undoubtedly be far-reaching changes in the mix of bunker fuels to meet international and local emission requirements.
 Many shipowners are adopting a range of options.

-Chemical Market Analytics’ previous view was that methanol would only play a limited role in the bunker fuel mix in the next 10 years based on economic grounds and on its lower energy content.
-The current view is that methanol has an opportunity to become much more of a mainstream marine fuel, partly based on its improved economics in a higher crude oil price environment, and partly because shipping companies are being much bolder in their commitment to methanol on the following assumptions:
+Chemical Market Analytics’ previous view was that methanol would only play a limited role in the bunker fuel mix in the next ten years based on economic grounds and its lower energy content.
+The current view is that methanol has an opportunity to become much more of a mainstream marine fuel, partly based on its improved economics in a higher crude oil price environment and partly because shipping companies are much bolder in their commitment to methanol on the following assumptions:

 • Supply: demand will ultimately be satisfied by renewable methanol